ICE investigators used a private utility database covering millions to pursue immigration violations

 “People would say to us, ‘How did ICE get my address?
 I’ve never had interactions with the police, I’ve never used this address publicly,’” she said.
 “It puts people in a tremendously difficult situation.
 They have to decide whether to have electricity or subject themselves to having ICE get access to this information.”

-Equifax has said it gathers utility-bill records from the National Consumer Telecom & Utilities Exchange, a consumer credit-reporting agency that gathers data on people’s account and payment history with companies including Verizon and AT&T.
+Equifax has said it gathers utility-bill records from the National Consumer Telecom & Utilities Exchange, a consumer-credit reporting bureau that gathers data on people’s account and payment history with companies including Verizon and AT&T.

-The agency has defended its data collection as “empowering” for the “underserved and underbanked community,” because the records help big companies assess the creditworthiness of people by using “alternative data sources” beyond traditional credit reports.
+The data-exchange bureau has defended its data collection as “empowering” for the “underserved and underbanked community,” because the records help big companies assess the creditworthiness of people by using “alternative data sources” beyond traditional credit reports.

 It’s unclear whether the utility data from Equifax comes from NCTUE or some other source, though the two firms have a long-standing data-sharing agreement.
 Speaking of the partnership in a letter to the Justice Department in 2001, a NCTUE representative wrote that Equifax had a “commitment to find and exploit appropriate opportunities for third-party access to exchange data.”

-Thomson Reuters has not provided a full client list for CLEAR, but the company has said in marketing documents that the system has been used by police in Detroit, a credit union in California and a fraud investigator in the Midwest.

-Federal purchasing records show that the departments of Justice, Homeland Security and Defense are among the federal agencies with ongoing contracts for CLEAR data use.

-The utility data adds to a growing number of surveillance tools and consumer databases that federal law enforcement has used for information it otherwise would be prevented from collecting.
-Federal laws such as the Privacy Act of 1974 regulate how federal agencies can gather or use Americans’ personal information, but they do not cover CLEAR or other private databases.
+Federal laws such as the Privacy Act of 1974 regulate how federal agencies can gather or use Americans’ personal information, but they do not cover CLEAR or other private databases, and federal law enforcement has increasingly turned to them for information it otherwise is not allowed to collect without a court order.

 Immigration agents have accessed information from a private database of license-plate readers holding billions of records related to vehicle locations from scanners on tow trucks, toll roads and speed-limit cameras.
 Agents have run facial recognition searches on people’s photos to see if they match any of the millions of faces in state driver’s license databases.